 License no: T.A.0148.

-The following booking conditions apply to you when you book a package with us, for accommodation only booking conditions please see www.Campotel.Com or alternatively call our office.
+The following booking conditions apply to you when you book a package or accommodation only, with us.

 In this Booking Form the word ‘Organiser’ means, Kellers Travel Limited trading as KelAir Campotel, the person who arranges your transport, accommodation etc., and who offers it as a holiday.
 ‘Consumer’ means you, the person who buys or agrees to buy the holiday or any person on whose behalf you agree to purchase the holiday and who is listed on the Booking Form or any other person to whom you transfer a holiday, which you have bought.